yangwu1227/tbills-scraper/terraform/docs/s3_table_bucket.md

 In order for this IAM role to access data pointed to by the data catalog, it must pass permission checks by both IAM and Lake Formation.

-1. **IAM Permissions**: The IAM role itself must have the necessary permissions to perform actions on required AWS resources: S3, Lake Formation, Glue, Athena, S3Tables, DynamoDB (Terraform remote state management)
+1. **IAM Permissions**: The IAM role itself must have the necessary permissions to perform actions on required AWS resources: S3, Lake Formation, Glue, Athena, S3Tables

 2. **Lake Formation Permissions**: On the Lake Formation side, we must grant this IAM role Lake Formation permissions on the table or database resources it needs to access. **Note:** The script implements table-level permission grants, which is more granular than database-level grants.